Malignant Narcissism: When Narcissism Takes a Dark Turn

 Disengaging from a Narcissist

-Sometimes, the best option is disengaging from a narcissist altogether.
+Sometimes, the best option is to disengage from a narcissist altogether.
 This doesn’t mean you’re giving up; it means you’re choosing your well-being over their toxic behavior.

 Disengaging can be challenging, especially if the narcissist is a close family member or colleague.
 It might involve limiting communication, avoiding unnecessary interactions, or, in more severe cases, cutting ties completely.
 Remember, your mental health is the priority.